Wayne Gretzky Rookie Cards

 1980-81 Wayne Gretzky Topps & O-Pee-Chee #250

 The cards also have differences on the back.
-The O-Pee-Chee version uses a lighter colored card stock and repeats some of the text in the French language.
+The O-Pee-Chee version uses lighter-colored card stock and repeats some of the text in the French language.

 Shop for the 1980-81 Topps Wayne Gretzky #250 on eBay (affiliate link)